Creating, Knowing and Sharing — Small-Scale Activities

 Get up to $3,000 to cover costs for activities like training, getting expert advice, and purchasing materials to advance your artistic career or practice.

-- Pay honoraria to other professional artists or cultural carriers for specific expertise, advice, or training
+- Funding can cover honoraria for professional artists or cultural carriers to provide expertise, advice, or training.

-- Engage in career or artistic development activities
+- Support is available for career or artistic development activities directly benefiting the applicant's practice.

 Engagement in professional development workshop for sculptors